FEATURE-Silicon Valley: The rise of the adolescent CEOs

 "I was 9 years old" during the first Internet boom, says Brian Wong, 20, who runs reward-network Kiip.
 He has had his fill of stories about companies that tanked amid the dot-com bust of 2000.
 The first time he heard the name Webvan, a legendary dot-com failure, "I had to look it up," he recalled.

-Wong has raised over $4 million from Hummer Winblad Venture Partners and others.
+Wong has raised more than $4 million from Hummer Winblad Venture Partners and others.

 He believes his age helps him and other youthful entrepreneurs.
 "You're expected to be limitless," he said.
 "Kind of destructive."